 The survey also showed 40 percent of people who use fitness apps workout five or more days per week.
 The survey found only 4.9 percent of non-app users exercise every day, compared to 7 percent of people who used an app.

-Using an App Can Increase Physical Activity
+Can an App Can Increase Physical Activity?

 The Journal of Medical Internet Research, makes the case that those who use exercise apps are more likely to exercise during their free time than those who don’t use an app.